Extrinsic systole of Seifert surfaces and distortion of knots: Introduction

 \begin{cor} Let $\beta\subset \mathbb{R}^3$ be an embedding of $T_{p,p+1}$.
 Let $\Sigma_{p,p+1}\subset \mathbb{R}^3$ be a standard Seifert surface for $T_{p,p+1}$, with $\partial \Sigma_{p,p+1}=\beta$.
 Then with constant independent of $p$. \end{cor}

-The connection between distortion of knots and extrinsic systole of surfaces goes back to Pardon's result in \cite{Par11}.
-A slight modification of the argument there gives a type of extrinsic systole bound for embedded tori in $\mathbb{R}^3$ \cite[Theorem A.1]{Vas25}.
-In this paper, the proofs of \cref{distortion of connect sum is large} and \cref{Seifert surface is thin connect sum} are similar.
-Both theorems are consequences of a result that describes how embedded balls in $\mathbb{R}^3$ intersect a minimal genus Seifert surface for $T_{p,p+1}\# K$.
+The connection between distortion of knots and extrinsic systole of surfaces stems from our reinterpretation of Pardon's argument in \cite{Par11}, that we describe in \cite[Theorem A.1]{Vas25}.
+The latter theorem is an extrinsic systolic inequality for embedded tori in $\mathbb{R}^3$, that is proved by modifying Pardon's argument.
+In this paper, the proofs of \cref{distortion of connect sum is large} and \cref{Seifert surface is thin connect sum} are similar to each other.
+Both theorems are consequences of an underlying purely topological result that describes how embedded balls in $\mathbb{R}^3$ intersect a minimal genus Seifert surface for $T_{p,p+1}\# K$.
 Roughly speaking, this result states that if both the interior and exterior of the ball intersect the Seifert surface in a suitably large way, then the boundary of the ball intersects the knot many times.

-In general, many questions about distortion of knots or extrinsic systole of surfaces are related to topological questions about how embedded balls (or more complicated embedded structures) in $\mathbb{R}^3$ intersect the knot or surface.
+In general, questions about distortion of knots or extrinsic systole of surfaces are related to topological questions about how embedded balls (or more complicated embedded structures) in $\mathbb{R}^3$ intersect the knot or surface.
 In order to understand these intersections, for fibered knots, we develop a dictionary between $3$-submanifolds of the knot complement, and certain types of sequences of subsurfaces of the fiber.
 The dictionary transforms certain questions about $3$-submanifolds of the knot complement into questions about the combinatorics of subsurfaces of a surface.
 The dictionary can then be used to prove statements about knots that are not necessarily fibered, like $T_{p,p+1}\# K$.
 In particular, it relates questions about the distortion of $T_{p,p+1}\# K$ to questions about how the monodromy map associated to $T_{p,p+1}$ acts on subsurfaces of the standard Seifert surface of $T_{p,p+1}$.